 - If you enjoy helping with community group activities and working with others to get things done then this might be the role for you

-- Our service group supporters also need a friendly and approachable manner and be comfortable welcoming people to the group
+- Our service group supporters also need a friendly and approachable manner and are comfortable welcoming people to the group

 - Training in stroke, its effects and how to support stroke survivors with communication needs will be provided

-- Volunteering hours to go towards the Brunel Volunteer Award
+- Volunteering Hours to go towards the Brunel Volunteer Awards